 Hyatt Points Vs. Weeks

-Before you can determine how much Hyatt Residence Club is, you’ll need to figure out exactly what you need out of a timeshare.
+Before you can determine how much Hyatt Residence Club is, you’ll need to figure out exactly what you need from a timeshare.
 Hyatt offers two options: points and weeks.

-If you buy timeshare points with Hyatt, you’ll be entering Hyatt Vacation Club.
+If you buy timeshare points with Hyatt, you will enter Hyatt Vacation Club.
 Points-based timeshares are great if you want to visit different resorts within the brand at different times each year.
 Alternatively, you can buy a fixed-week timeshare.
 Week-based timeshares are generally best for people who enjoy traveling the same week every year.
 Knowing which you prefer will help you decide if Hyatt is worth it.

 How much you’ll pay for your Hyatt membership depends on if you buy a week or a points-based timeshare.
 The number of points you want will affect the final bill and annual fees.
-And, depending on where you want to vacation, will determine how many points you need to buy.
-Understandably, a vacation in Hawaii is going to require more points than one in Tennessee.
+And depending on where you want to vacation will determine how many points you need to buy.
+Understandably, a Hawaii vacation will require more points than one in Tennessee.
 Similarly, the week you buy (if it’s in a busy season or not) will also affect the final price.

 Is Hyatt Timeshare Worth It?

 Timeshares are not a monetary investment and often depreciate over time.
-However, if you are looking to join a vacation club and have priority vacations and buying a timeshare is in your budget, the cost of Hyatt Residence Club may be worth it for you.
-Here, we outlined the timeshare vs. hotel debate and more information on buying Hyatt points.
+However, if you are looking to join a vacation club and buying a timeshare is within your budget, the cost of Hyatt Residence Club may be worth it for you.